EtherealEngine/etherealengine-docs/docs/2_devops_deployment/2_AWS_setup.md

 carryover values.

 If you're not deploying a new build of the codebase, you can skip the entirety of the ```--set *.image.tag=<SHA>```.

+## Ways of serving client files in production

+There are multiple ways to serve built client files in a production environment:

+* From client pods (separate from API pods)
+* From API pods
+* From the storage provider, such as S3/Cloudfront

+### Serve client files from client pods
+This is the default method.
+The Helm charts assume that the deployment will have client pods to serve client files, the client ingress will point traffic to the client pods.

+This option gives you slightly more flexibility in scaling a deployed cluster than serving from the API pods, since you can scale the number of API and client pods independently.

+### Serve client files from API pods
+This will make your builder build and serve the client service from the API pods.
+The Helm chart will not have a client deployment, serviceaccount, configmap, etc., and the client ingress will point to the API pods.

+To enable this, in your Helm config file set client.serverFromApi to `true`.
+This change needs to be applied to both the builder deployment and the main deployment.

+This option can save you some money by requiring fewer nodes in order to host all of the API+client pods you desire, as you do not need capacity for separate client pods.
+It offers slightly less flexibility in scaling since you cannot scale the number of API and client pods separately; more client capacity would require more API capacity, and vice versa.
+It also will result in slightly longer deployment times, as the combined API+client Docker images are larger than an API-only or client-only image (though smaller than the sum of the two separate images), which will mean a few more seconds to download to each node.

+### Serve client files from Storage Provider
+This will configure various parts of the client build process to point to all client files on the storage provider rather than the client's domain.
+It is currently separate from whether to serve the client process from the API pods or client pods, since the initial call to get the index.html page for the client will go to the client/API pod, and then every other client file will be fetched from the storage provider.

+As of this writing there are plans to serve the client solely from the storage provider, removing the need to serve the client from any Kubernetes pod at all, but this has not been implemented.

+Also as of this writing, only Amazon S3/Cloudfront is supported as a storage provider in a cloud environment.

+To enable this, set builder.extraEnv.SERVE_CLIENT_FROM_STORAGE_PROVIDER to `true` in the Helm config file.
+Also make sure that builder.extraEnv.STORAGE_PROVIDER is set to `aws`, and that builder.extraEnv.STORAGE_CLOUDFRONT_DOMAIN is set to the subdomain you are using for your CloudFront distribution.

+This option can greatly speed up the time it takes for users to fully load your worlds, since almost every client file can be served from a CDN close to them, rather than having to fetch them all from the closest physical server.